HISTORY 101 U.S. History to 1877 Credits: 3

 HISTORY 407 Latin American Crises and Opportunities Credits: 3

 This course studies why Latin America has experienced in the 20th and 21st centuries recurrent economic and political crises – and why it is still a land of enormous opportunity.
 While this is primarily a history course, it undertakes a multidisciplinary examination of the region’s strengths and weaknesses by discussing theories of economic development, political and sociological models as well as the influence of crime and violence.
 Case studies anchored in representative countries will be used to illustrate historical trends.
 We will study key export commodities (from silver to cocaine), formal and informal labor markets (including child labor), and women’s participation in economic development.

 This course covers the period between the decline of the Roman Empire in the West and the Investiture Controversy.
 Topics include the rise of Christianity and early church-state relationships; the barbarian invasions and the various Germanic kingdoms; the age of Charlemagne; monasticism and feudalism.
 There will also be special sessions on the civilizations of Islam and Byzantium.

 HISTORY 411B Medieval Civilization II Credits: 3

-HISTORY 412A Medieval Women & Children Credits: 3
+HISTORY 412A Women and Gender in the Middle Ages Credits: 3